Margarida, Online English Tutor and Digital Nomad, Currently in CroatiaBy Krzl Light Nuñes

 I will celebrate my 60th country, and a friend of mine sent me a message saying that it will be great if I go to Ukraine and visit the Chernobyl Village.
 I was worried because I only have summer clothes and it will be cold in Ukraine in October and November.
 But then, that idea stuck in my head, so I was like, “Let me check everything and learn more about Chernobyl.”

 So, I’m going to Ukraine.
 Then, I’m flying to Belgium, which I haven’t been to either.
 Also, I’m preparing myself to go to Mexico because I will go to Latin America.
 I will stop there for a while to visit all the countries that I don’t know.

 This month, I had to cross a lot of borders here in the Balkans.
 I saw some differences in how people are treated according to their passports or the way they look.
 Luckily, I’ve never had any problems.
 When they saw I was from Portugal, they were really happy.
 They just stamped my passport and I was free to go – also because I have the COVID-19 pass.

-But then, I was thinking of this idea of what happens if I change my appearance or another thing that was not so common.
+But then, I was thinking of this idea of what would happen if I change my appearance or do something that is not so common.
 I thought of that idea for a month, and that’s why I shaved my head.
 I want to see how they’re going to treat me at the borders and check the social treatment they give people.